What You Need to Know Before Hiring a Ghostwriter for Your eBook Ghostwriter

-As much as I and other ebook ghostwriters will focus on word count, pages and research, the core of the matter is that what you are paying for is our creativity, imagination and speed.
+As much as I and other eBook ghostwriters will focus on word count, pages, and research, the core of the matter is that what you are paying for is our creativity, imagination, and speed.
 Whether you have all your research done, you need 10,000 words or 250,000, you want mostly pictures in your pages or you have a full outline, the reason you're hiring that ghostwriter is because you either do not have the time to sit down and write that book, or because you are not now aware of your ability quickly produce the book with grace and meaning.

-The very trade of ghostwriting is all about being quick, creative and reader oriented.
-We know what your readers want to hear from you, we know how to extract the right information from you and we usually have a rate of 64 words-per-minute (wpm) or better, which means we can quickly write that ebook for you.
+The very trade of ghostwriting is all about being quick, creative, and reader-oriented.
+We know what your readers want to hear from you, we know how to extract the right information from you and we usually have a rate of 64 words-per-minute (wpm) or better, which means we can quickly write that eBook for you.

-What Does it Cost to Hire an eBook Writer?
+What Does It Cost to Hire an eBook Writer?

-Before we dive into this answer, I want you first to be aware that the ebook ghostwriting market is still so new, that prices are still fluctuating.
-So while I can give you a concrete answer for now, this January 2013, those rates could change at any moment.
+Before we dive into this answer, I want you first to be aware that the eBook ghostwriting market is still so new, that prices are still fluctuating.
+So while I can give you a concrete answer for now, in January 2013, those rates could change at any moment.
 So make sure that you do your own research on the prices, so that you can take advantage of them while they are low and see the point when the pricing settles into a common rate.

-In the mid range, you're going to find that decent ghost writers charge anywhere between $200-$600 per ebook.
-These are going to be your ghostwriters who know where to gather the right research, who to talk to about almost any subject and they will know how to get all of the right information out of you, in order to write the ebook the way you want it.
-You won't have to do as much editing with these writers, as they will be plenty use to using their spell checkers, and you'll probably get your ebook in as little as 3-6 months.
+In the mid-range, you're going to find that decent ghostwriters charge anywhere between $200–$600 per eBook.
+These are going to be your ghostwriters who know where to gather the right research, who to talk to about almost any subject and they will know how to get all of the right information out of you, in order to write the eBook the way you want it.
+You won't have to do as much editing with these writers, as they will be plenty use to using their spell checkers, and you'll probably get your eBook in as little as 3–6 months.

-On the higher end, you'll find well-seasoned ebook writers who could spin a tale so silky that Rumpelstiltskin himself would apparate into the room just to read it.
+On the higher end, you'll find well-seasoned eBook writers who could spin a tale so silky that Rumpelstiltskin himself would apparate into the room just to read it.
 The ghostwriters are also extremely efficient at managing their time and are more likely to have a team of other writers on board to take care of the story together.
-Having all those creative heads together can mean an extraordinary book produced in as little as 4-6 weeks and ready to hit the ebookstore shelves the minute you get it from them.
-There are obviously many bonuses to choosing a ghostwriter with this power, especially if you don't mind putting out $700-$2500 to have an ebook created that will bring you an extra $5000 per month.
+Having all those creative heads together can mean an extraordinary book produced in as little as 4–6 weeks and ready to hit the eBook store shelves the minute you get it from them.
+There are obviously many bonuses to choosing a ghostwriter with this power, especially if you don't mind putting out $700–$2500 to have an eBook created that will bring you an extra $5000 per month.
 As a bonus, many ghostwriting companies will also include marketing packages with their services, which is priceless if you aren't sure how you're going to get your book out there to bring in that income.